AliWisam/Marketplace_research/LarvaLabs.md

 ## _Introduction_ :

 Larva Labs is a New York-based mobile software firm.
 They create apps for iOS and Android smartphones.
 Some of their products’ highlights include the number one paid game on Android, RetroDefense, and a picture manipulation app in the top 50 on iPhone, PhotoTwist.
+The CryptoPunks marketplace is on the Larva Labs website.
+It also has a marketplace for the team's other NFT project, Meebits.

+The Larva Labs site isn't strictly an NFT market.
+It also showcases the company's other projects, which include blockchain art, apps, and gaming.
+Although Larva Labs is best known for its NFTs, its web platform is much different than what you see on other NFT marketplaces.

+In March 2022, Larva Labs sold the CryptoPunks and Meebits intellectual properties to Yuga Labs, creator of the rival NFT collection Bored Apes Yacht Club.
+Although Yuga Labs now owns both collections, the CryptoPunks and Meebits marketplaces are still on Larva Lab's website.

 Two of the most popular projects of Larva Labs besides CryptoPunks are Autoglyphs and Meebits.

-## _CryptoPunks_
+# **Top Perks**

+### No Service fees
+Larva Labs doesn't charge any service fees on either the CryptoPunks marketplace or the Meebits marketplace when buying NFTs.
+Note that because the marketplaces use the Ethereum blockchain, transactions have gas fees.
+The gas fees on each NFT sale are charged by Ethereum and not by Larva Labs.

+### Buy CryptoPunk and Meebits
+The CryptoPunks are some of the most popular NFTs, and if you want to buy one, you can do so on Larva Labs.
+This company also offers newer types of digital collectibles called Meebits, although those haven't had as much success or recognition as CryptoPunks.

+# CryptoPunks
 Punks is one of the first Ethereum-based non-fungible tokens.
 These are algorithmically generated unique digital works of art of 24×24 pixel size.
 There are only 10,000 unique CryptoPunks.
 Most of the punks are human characters, i.e., 6039 are males and 3840 are females NFTs.
 Some special categories like Zombie (88), Ape (24), and Alien (9) are also present.
 Each of these punks has its page that contains the details about its features, owner, availability status, and transaction history.

 ---